 An injection moulded plastic part is made by shooting molten plastic into mould cavities (the negative shape of the part).
-The plastic cools for a short period and then the two halves of the mould are opened and the finished plastic part is ejected.
+The plastic cools for a short period and then the two halves are opened and the finished plastic part is ejected.

 There are several design limitations with this process, the biggest of which being that the part must be designed in a way that allows the 2 halves of the tool to separate after the part has cooled.
 Undercut (as they are called) would prevent the mould from separating.

-Special tool designs do allow for inserts and multistage ejection, but all of this adds cost and complexity.
+Special tool designs do allow for inserts and multistage ejection, but all of this adds cost and complexity to the project.

-Also known as additive manufacturing, this process involves creating an object by adding material layer by layer.
+Also known as additive manufacturing, 3D printing involves creating an object by adding material layer by layer.

 3D printing has become the go-to method for creating models or parts within the last decade and is rapidly evolving as a technology.

-Here’s an interesting video from YouTube that explains 3D printing and what it can do.
+Below is an interesting video from YouTube that explains 3D printing and it's capabilities.